AdobeDocs/analytics-platform.en/help/stitching/overview.md

 ## Field-based stitching

 You specify an event dataset as well as the persistent ID (cookie) and transient ID (person ID) for that dataset.
-Field-based stitching updates the transient ID for rows for every specific persistent ID that have no value for the transient ID.
-Field-based stitching does these updates based on rows that have a transient ID for that specific persistent ID. <br/>You use field-based stitching when using Customer Journey Analytics as a standalone solution (not having access to the Experience Platform Identity Service and associated identity graph) or when you do not want to use the available identity graph.
+Field-based stitching creates a new stitched ID column in the new stitched dataset and updates this stiched ID column based on rows that have a transient ID for that specific persistent ID. <br/>You use field-based stitching when using Customer Journey Analytics as a standalone solution (not having access to the Experience Platform Identity Service and associated identity graph) or when you do not want to use the available identity graph.

 ![Field-based stitching](/help/stitching/assets/fbs.png)